 Jenn: [00:50:15] I did, I did have just a recent I'm actually editing it right now where we talked about code reviews and sort of what drives my guests.
 You know, sort of batty about them or how they, how they have changed their minds, that around them to be from a code quality thing to a communication tool and how, how much that changes, like how you, how you perceive and how you work in code reviews.
 It's pretty interesting.

 Michaela: [00:50:39] Yeah.
 Cool.
 Yeah.
 I should definitely check that out.
 Okay.
 So I will link everything in the show notes.
 Is there something that you want to say to my listeners before I let you go?

 Jenn: [00:50:50] It was lovely to be here.
-Thank you for having me on, if anyone wants to follow me on Twitter, my handle is girl code girl with the you and I, I love meeting new followers and hanging out with people.
+Thank you for having me on, if anyone wants to follow me on Twitter, my handle is gurlcode, girl with a "u" and I, I love meeting new followers and hanging out with people.
 So come say hi to me sometime.
-Yeah, sounds good.

-Michaela: [00:51:04] Okay.
+Michaela: [00:51:04] Yeah, sounds good.
+Okay.
 So Jen, thank you so much.
 You enjoy the rest of your Sunday and thank you so much for joining today.
 And bye bye.
-Bye-bye I hope you enjoyed another episode of the sup engineering unlocked podcast.
+Bye-bye.
+I hope you enjoyed another episode of the software engineering unlocked podcast.
 Don't forget to subscribe.
 And I talk to you again in two weeks.
 Bye.

 Copyright 2022 Doctor McKayla